-You might be wondering, why exactly is content so important to marketing your business?
-(And who on this earth is going to produce it?
-You’re just a bit snowed under with the whole running your own business thing).
+You might be wondering why exactly content is so important to marketing your business?
+[And who on this earth is going to produce it?
+Since you’re a bit snowed under with the whole running your own business thing].

-Let’s say you’re in the market for a dog lead, that’s not too out of this world is it – dogs are man’s best friend after all.
+Let’s say you’re in the market for a dog lead.
+That’s not too out of this world is it?
+Dogs are man’s best friend after all.
 You stumble upon two brands with two very similar business websites.
 One website has a variety of different leads in different colours and materials.
 The other has the same, but it also has educational and entertaining content straight from the founder or product team *cue angelic music*.
-Information on how to pick the best lead for the exercise level of your dog.
-Links to the best dog walking destinations in Australia.
-Even a video demonstrating how to stop your puppy pulling on the lead.
+It has information on how to pick the best lead for the exercise level of your dog.
+It has links to the best dog walking destinations in Australia.
+It even has a video demonstrating how to stop your puppy pulling on the lead.
 The two sites might provide similar products, but it’s the content that will keep the customer sticking around on the second site for longer.

-Dumping a bunch of information on your site for the sake of it won’t do – instead, you need content which is valuable to the visitor.
-What is your business an expert on, and what does your brand really stand for?
+Dumping a bunch of information on your site for the sake of it won’t do – instead, you need content that is valuable to the visitor.
+Think about what your business is an expert on and what does your brand really stand for?

-Well, there is the seemingly obvious right?
-If you are a recruitment agency who is focused on attracting exceptional talent for their clients.
-Writing and sourcing content about crafting the perfect resume and nailing the interview is low hanging fruit.
-Whereas, articles about leadership and how to spend your lunch break can still support your brand message.
+Of course, there is the seemingly obvious.
+If you are a recruitment agency that is focused on attracting exceptional talent for their clients, writing and sourcing content about crafting the perfect resume and nailing the interview is low hanging fruit.
+But articles about leadership and how to spend your lunch break can still support your brand message.

 answer their questions